 These diversified skills make communications majors marketable to employers, as well as extremely trainable, because the solid foundation that their major has established makes on-the-job education an easy process.

 For instance, the potential for communications majors to be marketers is high; all they have to do is learn the industry that they’re working in.
 Every field and occupation needs a communications director, public relations manager or advertiser.
-As long as you possess the necessary skills to get the job done, employers will be more than happy to train you and keep you up to date on the latest business practices.
+As long as you possess the necessary skills to get the job done, business owners, for example, those with an LLC in Texas, will be more than happy to train you and keep you up to date on the latest business practices.

 Handpicked Course Load